 Yes!
 The Fourth Wall made it to 18 more festivals since we last spoke, that makes 33 in total which we are super proud of.
 The reactions to the film have been overwhelmingly positive.
 We’ve won 11 awards and were able to briefly stream on Shudder with the Etheria Film Festival.
 The film also landed me my representation at CAA and Grandview.
 I think Victoria and I are just happy to share the film finally with the public after a 2-year festival run.

 What’s next in line and are you sticking to horror for the time being?

-Along with pitching two features and a show, I’m set to film my first feature later in the year – all horror.
+I’m set to film my first feature Q1 of next year and a second feature Q3!
 I love the horror genre at the moment but I do know I will explore different genres as my career evolves.